 What’s better than spending your summer on a Mediterranean beach?
 Helping to protect sea turtles while you’re at it.
 Our volunteering overseas opportunities for over 50s include a sea turtle conservation project in the Greek town of Giannitsochori.
 The area is known to be one of the key breeding grounds for loggerhead sea turtles.

-In Costa Rica, we offer working holidays abroad for over 50s in two locations.
-Senior volunteers with an interest in conservation can join us at our remote research base, Jalova, in Tortuguero National Park.
-They will assist researchers with studying endangered sea turtles, jaguars, and birds.
-There are also volunteer opportunities in Costa Rica available for seniors interested in community development projects.
-These projects are based in Cimarrones, a town located in central Costa Rica.
-Here, our senior volunteers support local economic refugee communities with improving educational and professional development opportunities.
+In Costa Rica, senior volunteers with an interest in conservation can join us at our remote research base, Jalova, in Tortuguero National Park.
+They will assist researchers with studying endangered sea turtles, jaguars and birds.

-In the Carribean beach town of Puerto Morelos, senior volunteers can participate in both marine conservation and community development projects with GVI.
+In the Caribbean beach town of Puerto Morelos, senior volunteers can participate in marine conservation projects with GVI.
 Marine volunteers contribute to coral reef research and restoration, as well as marine plastic pollution prevention.
-Community volunteers work with Save The Children to support childhood development initiatives.
-In their free time over 50s volunteering with GVI can explore the Mayan ruins and Mexican cenotes.

 Our volunteer opportunities for senior citizens in Peru are based in Oxapampa.
 This is a great option for those senior volunteers who have a visit to Peru jotted down on their retirement bucket list.
-Senior volunteers will work in the Peruvian Amazon on wildlife conservation initiatives and support the community with teaching English and increasing their professional opportunities.
+Senior volunteers will work in the Peruvian Amazon on wildlife conservation initiatives.

 All of our participants joining a volunteer abroad program for adults do so as individuals.
 They arrive at one of our locations around the world and join a group of volunteers from a range of nationalities and backgrounds.